PrestonChing/prestonching.github.io/_pages/cv.md

 2021: **Harvard Teamcore Group**, Cambridge, USA
 2020: **Analysis Group**, Boston, USA
 2020: **Ministry of Trade and Industry (FSPD)**, Singapore
-2019: **Francis Diebold "Friday Morning Metrics"**, Philadelphia, USA
+2019: **UPenn "Friday Morning Metrics" Group**, Philadelphia, USA
 2019: **Infocomm Media Developement Authority**, Singapore
 2019: **Wharton Analytics Fellowship**, Philadelphia, USA
 2018: **Lool Ventures**, Tel Aviv, Israel
 2018: **Ministry of Trade and Industry (RED)**, Singapore
 2014: **Insitute of Materials Research and Engineering**, Singapore

-As part of Singapore's mandatory military service, I served with the Navy onboard RSS Valour between 2016 - 2017 as a weapon specialist and the Naval National Servicemen Branch as a data scientist in 2021.
+As part of Singapore's mandatory military service, I served with the Navy onboard RSS Valour between 2016 - 2017 as a weapon specialist (graduated top of cadet school) and the Naval National Servicemen Branch as a data scientist in 2021.